 Citrix continued to grow, opening offices in 1997 in Ft.
 Lauderdale, Sydney, London, and Paris.
 The thin-client model that Citrix had long championed was the trend in computing, which brought new customers, more revenue, and more opportunity for growth.
 In 2003, we launched Citrix Online, following the acquisition of ExpertCity, which was home to the GoTo family of products (spun off in 2016 and now, GetGo, a wholly owned subsidiary of LogMeIn).
 In 2005, we expanded into optimized application delivery with NetScaler and, in 2007, into desktop virtualization with the Xen family of products.

 Today, our vision remains much the same as it was on the day of our founding: Citrix still believes in a world in which technology makes the impossible possible.
-Under the leadership of our CEO, Kirill Tatarinov, Citrix and its nearly 9,000 employees are carrying that vision on a march to the Cloud and to a world in which people, organizations, and things are securely connected and accessible.
-Citrix today, just as it was 28 years ago, has a vision of the future of work — a vision we’re making a reality today.
+Under the leadership of our CEO, David Henshall, Citrix and its nearly 9,000 employees are carrying that vision into the future of work and to a world in which people, organizations, and things are securely connected and accessible.
+A world that’s powered by choice and a great experience.
+Citrix today, just as it was 29 years ago, has a vision of the future of work — a vision we’re making a reality today.